All Episodes

 We'll get to that later today, too.

-A couple of stories I think illustrate why there's so much mistrust towards politics and our governing institutions.
+One other thing here, a couple of stories I think illustrate why there's so much mistrust towards politics and our governing institutions.

-You know, we were lied to by our government by the Obama administration, and by the president of the United States again.
+You know, we were lied to by our government, by the Obama administration, and by the president of the United States again.

-Uh the payment was made the very same day the hostages were released.
+The payment was made the very same day the hostages were released.

 We have the one hostage that say they had to wait for the plane to land before they could leave.

-Obama's repeatedly said it wasn't ransomed.
+Obama's repeatedly said it wasn't ransom.

-State Department has said it too, but the party line was a lie.
+But the party line was a lie.

 They wouldn't let Iranians take control of the money until a Swiss Air Force plane carrying three freed Americans departed from Tehran.